TL;DR

 Britain is facing a silent public health crisis.
 It doesn't arrive with a siren or a public announcement.
 It creeps into our homes, our workplaces, and our bodies, quietly dismantling our health from the inside out.
 This is the UK's chronic stress epidemic.

 New data projections for 2025 paint a stark picture: over two in five British adults (upwards of 43%) are now living with persistent, high levels of stress.
 This isn't just 'feeling a bit frazzled'.
-This is a relentless physiological state that is now conclusively linked to a devastating cascade of physical illnesses—from heart disease and digestive disorders to autoimmune conditions and accelerated cellular aging.
+This is a relentless physiological state that is now conclusively linked to a devastating cascade of physical illnesses—from heart disease and digestive disorders to autoimmune conditions and accelerated cellular ageing.

 The financial toll is just as shocking.
 Economic modelling reveals a potential lifetime burden exceeding £4.2 million for individuals suffering the most severe, long-term consequences of stress-induced illness.
 This staggering figure accounts for lost income, the cost of private care and modifications, long-term health support, and the immeasurable cost of a diminished quality of life.